mulderp/mulderp.github.com/_posts/2013-12-07-berkshelf-and-chef.md

 While writing that post, I found that a blog post on a "single" topic is very useful in the long term.
 And it is better to avoid an "overview" when writing, such as [this old post](http://thinkingonthinking.com/A-custom-rails-stack-with-chef/), where I mix Chef, Berkshelf, RVM and Ruby.

-So, it is also good to review some basics of Chef.
+So, to practice writing, I want to review some basics of Chef.
 Imagine we have a fresh VM (maybe from the [Bento](https://github.com/opscode/bento) image repository from Opscode).
 And, we want to quickly install a recent version of Node.js.

 ## Berkshelf